Best Practices

 Is there a dedicated Archive folder I can add to my sidebar?

+No. Unlike Outlook, Gmail doesn't have a separate Archive folder.
+Archived emails exist in All Mail without the inbox label.
 But here's a workaround: create a custom label called "Archived" and apply it before you archive an email.
 Then access that label directly.
 This creates a pseudo-archive folder.

 What's the difference between Archive and Mute in Gmail?